 If you want some more guidance, head to my guide where I give you my best tips for SEO.
 Then come back here!
-And if you want to properly smash SEO out of the park, you can buy my excellent Simple SEO Course right here.
+And if you want to properly smash SEO out of the park, sign up to receive details of my latest SEO course when it launches.

 But back to why you’re here.
 To understand what the fudge the Google Keyword Planner Tool is and how it can help you get your blog posts ranking higher.